 The Diploma program provides students with learning experiences to help develop those skills and attitudes necessary to excel in medical assisting.
 Students can gain a thorough knowledge of modern medical office practices such as medical dictation, medical emergencies, medical insurance, medical law and ethics, medical office administration, and medical office procedures.
 Students will be provided the opportunity to prepare for work in entry-level positions in doctor's offices, hospitals, home health agencies, and other allied health organizations.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 12 months.
-All credits earned in this program are applicable to the Medical Assisting Associate of Applied Science Degree.

-Completion of Basic Cardiopulmonary Resuscitation (CPR) is required of all Diploma and Associate of Applied Science Degree Medical Assisting students.
-The Medical Assisting -Administrative Diploma and Associate of Applied Science Degree programs are designed to prepare students to apply to take the National Certified Medical Office Assistant (NCMOA), a national certification exam.
+Completion of Basic Cardiopulmonary Resuscitation (CPR) is required of Medical Assisting - Administrative students.
+The Medical Assisting - Administrative Diploma program is designed to prepare students to apply to take the National Certified Medical Office Assistant (NCMOA), a national certification exam.
 This exam is available through the National Center for Competency Testing (NCCT), an independent certification organization.